morimekta/providence/docs/_posts/2018-01-04-annotations.md

 ### Other

+- `message.field`: Which field should be used for exception messages.
+  This will default to `"message"`, and will fail silently using the default exception message based on `toString()` if the field is not found.
 - `deprecated = "<message>"`: Will mark the associated methods, service or class as being deprecated (should not be used).
 Since the syntax for deprecating a class is different for each language, it is handled in annotation, and should e.g.